lucasjacklucas/lucasjacklucas.github.io/index.md

 <img class="profile-picture" src="profile.jpg">

 Thanks for visiting this site.
 I am a Professor in the Department of Political Science at the University of Calgary.
-My research and teaching are in the area of Canadian politics, with a particular focus on municipal elections and representation, ideology and political representation in municipal politics, and urban-rural political divides.
-I am also interested in “implicit” or “lay” theories of politics, especially among political elites.
+My research and teaching are in the area of Canadian politics, with a particular focus on municipal democracy and representation, ideology in local and urban politics, and urban-rural divides.
+I am also interested in "implicit" or "lay" theories of politics, especially among political elites.

 ## Current Projects